 Anabolic agents teriparatide (1-34 recombinant PTH) and abaloparatide (1-34 recombinant PTHrP) stimulate overall bone formation, improve bone structure, increase BMD particularly at the spine, and reduce risk of vertebral and non-vertebral fractures.
 In postmenopausal women with history of vertebral fracture, teriparatide has been shown to reduce incident vertebral and clinical fractures more than risedronate.
 Abaloparatide appears to be more effective at increasing bone density at the total hip compared to teriparatide and is less likely to cause hypercalcemia.
-They are administered as daily subcutaneous injections, and duration of therapy is limited to 2 years.
-In rodents, there was an increase in the risk of osteosarcoma.
-Thus, this treatment should not be used in patients with active malignancy, history of radiation therapy, elevated alkaline phosphatase, or Paget's disease.
+They are administered as daily subcutaneous injections.
+Due to increased risk of osteosarcoma in rodents, these agents were limited to

+2 years in a lifetime.
+However, due to twenty years of post-surveillance data showing no increased risk of osteosarcoma in humans, use of teriparatide is no longer restricted to 2 years.
+Use of abaloparatide, which was FDA approved in 2017, continues to be restricted to 2 years.
+These treatments should not be used in patients with active malignancy, history of radiation therapy, elevated alkaline phosphatase, or Paget's disease.
 Anabolic agents should be followed by anti-resorptive therapy to consolidate gains in BMD.